“Her drafting is fantastic and she turns papers around very quickly.”

 Plans and Strategies

-Katherine has a particular interest in work concerning plans and strategies.
+Katherine has a particular interest in work concerning plans and strategies, and has experience appearing at local plan examinations.
 Work in this area includes:

 - Promoting (as a junior) Aylesbury Vale District Council’s Local Plan.